mariuste/Fan_Temp_Control/README.md

 ## Intro
-This code was written to control the temperature inside a server cabinet by measuring the temperature with an DS18b20 Temperature probe and outputting a PWM signal with the arduino nano to control a 4-Pin fan.
+This code was written to control the temperature inside a server cabinet by measuring the temperature with a DS18b20 Temperature probe and outputting a PWM signal with the Arduino Nano to control a 4-Pin fan.
-Unlike the cheap control boards from amazon or ebay this code switches the fan off when the temperature is low enough.
+Unlike the cheap control boards from Amazon or Ebay this code switches the fan off when the temperature is low enough.

 ## Overview: